codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 url="/images/reporting/dora-metrics.png"
 alt="DORA metrics dashboard"
 caption="DORA metrics dashboard"
-max-width="50%"
+max-width="80%"
 %}

 ## Using the App-of-Apps pattern

-The GitOps Apps dashboard has native support for the [app-of-apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/){:target="\_blank"}.
-If you have a number  of applications that are related and you always install them as a set in your cluster you can group them in a single Application.
+The GitOps Overview dashboard displays applications created using the [app-of-apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/){:target="\_blank"}.
+If you have a number of applications that are related, and you always install them as a set in your cluster, you can group them in a single Application.
 The parent application can be defined using [declarative Argo Resources](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/){:target="\_blank"}.

 As an example, you might find that you always install in your cluster Linkerd, Prometheus and Ambassador.
 You can group all of them in a single Application and deploy them all at once.

 You can find an existing example of app-of-apps at [https://github.com/argoproj/argocd-example-apps/tree/master/apps](https://github.com/argoproj/argocd-example-apps/tree/master/apps){:target="\_blank"}.
-It uses [Helm]({{site.baseurl}}/docs/example-catalog/cd-examples/helm/), but you can use any other Kubernetes templating mechanism such as [Kustomize]({{site.baseurl}}/docs/example-catalog/cd-examples/deploy-with-kustomize/) (or even plain manifests).
+It uses [Helm]({{site.baseurl}}/docs/example-catlog/cd-examples/helm/), but you can use any other Kubernetes templating mechanism such as [Kustomize]({{site.baseurl}}/docs/example-catalog/cd-examples/deploy-with-kustomize/), or even plain manifests.

-Once you deploy the application with Codefresh, you will see the parent app in the GitOps Apps dashboard with a small arrow:
+Once you deploy the application with Codefresh, the parent app is displayed in the GitOps Overview dashboard with an arrow.
+Clicking the arrow expand and displays the child applications.

 {% include image.html
   lightbox="true"